ychamare/mcp/src/aws-iot-sitewise-mcp-server/README.md

 ### Required IAM Permissions

-Your AWS credentials need permissions for IoT SiteWise operations.
-Open scope policy, only recommedend for testing:
+Your AWS credentials need permissions for IoT SiteWise operations. **Open scope policy, only recommended for testing**:

 ```json
 {